The stickiness property for antisymmetric nonlocal minimal graphs: Introduction

 Nonlocal minimal surfaces were introduced in~\cite{MR2675483} as minimizers of a fractional perimeter functional with respect to some given external datum.
 As established in~\cite{MR3516886}, when the external datum is a graph in some direction, so is the whole minimizer, hence it is also common to consider the case of nonlocal minimal graphs, i.e. of nonlocal minimal surfaces which possess a graphical structure.

 Nonlocal minimal graphs exhibit a quite peculiar phenomenon, discovered in~\cite{MR3596708}, called ``stickiness''.
-Roughly speaking, different from the classical minimal surfaces, in the fractional setting remote interactions are capable of producing boundary discontinuities, which in turn are complemented by boundary divergence of the derivative of the nonlocal minimal graph.
+Roughly speaking, different from the classical minimal surfaces, in the fractional setting remote interactions are capable of producing boundary discontinuities, which in turn are complemented by boundary divergence of the derivative of the nonlocal minimal graph: more specifically, boundary discontinuities of nonlocal minimal graphs are equivalent to the divergence at the boundary of the first derivative of the graph, see~\cite[Corollary~1.3]{MR4104542}, and this can also be interpreted as a ``butterfly effect'', since a small perturbation of the boundary datum not only produces a small discontinuity of the graph at the boundary but it also forces the slope of the graph at the boundary to shift at once from a finite value (even zero) to infinity, see~\cite[Figure~3]{MR4096831}.

 We focus here on the case in which the ambient space is of dimension~$2$: this is indeed the simplest possible stage to detect interesting geometric patterns and, differently from the classical case, it already provides a number of difficulties since in the nonlocal framework segments are in general not the boundary of nonlocal minimal objects.
 Also, in the plane the stickiness phenomenon is known to be essentially ``generic'' with respect to the external datum, see~\cite{MR4104542}, in the sense that boundary discontinuities and boundary singularities for the derivatives can be produced by arbitrarily small perturbations of a given external datum.
-In particular, these behaviors can be obtained by arbitrarily small perturbations of the flat case in which the external datum is, say, the sublevel of the zero function.
+In particular, these behaviors can be obtained by arbitrarily small perturbations of the flat case in which the external datum is, say, the subgraph of the function which is identically zero.

 See also~\cite{MR4178752} for an analysis of nonlocal minimal graphs in dimension~$3$, and~\cite{MR3926519, MR4184583, 2020arXiv201000798D} for other examples of stickiness.

 Up to now, all the examples of stickiness in the setting of graphs were constructed by using ``one side bumps'' in the perturbation (for instance, adding suitable positive bumps to the zero function, or to a given function outside a vertical slab).
 In this paper, we construct examples of stickiness in which the datum is antisymmetric.
 In a nutshell, we will consider arbitrarily small perturbations of the zero function by bumps possessing odd symmetry: in this case, in principle, one may fear that the effects of equal and opposite bumps would cancel each other and prevent the stickiness phenomenon to occur, but we will instead establish that the stickiness phenomenon is persistent also in this class of antisymmetric perturbations of the flat case.